 - 7.4 The Council Tax Support Scheme was introduced in April.
 As this involves billing a large number of properties who have not previously paid Council Tax, having previously received benefit at 100%, an overall collection rate of 75% generating £2.8 million has been assumed.
 The forecast is that £1.86 million (66%) will be collected by 31 March with recovery actions post 31 March increasing the collection to the target figure.
-At 30 June collection was 13.2% equating to £387,085 and is still slightly ahead of the profiled target. - 7.5 Recovery from non Working Age debtors is continuing as normal.
+At 31 August collection was 23.3% equates to £713,291. - 7.5.
+Recovery from non Working Age debtors is continuing as normal.
 Action taken to recover from those of Working Age that previously received 100% Council Tax Benefit was delayed by a month to allow for late payments or any queries caused by having to pay for the first time.
-6,750 reminders were issued on 10 May, which resulted in our first complaint, laid in June of 500 cases who were previously on 100% Council Tax Benefit. - 7.6 Repayment plans offering weekly/fortnightly instalments were offered to those contacting the Council.
-The first court hearing including Council Tax Support was on 9 July, with 19 attendees a higher percentage than normal.
-Cases have been identified suitable for Deductions from Benefit; for benefit claimants this allows for £3.65 per week to be deducted from the claimants benefit which, for a Band A property, will take in excess of 18 months to collect.
-It is inevitable some customers will refuse to engage with the Council, or deductions or an attachment is not possible, and we will have no alternative other than to use bailiffs to attempt to collect this debt. - 7.7 Issues regarding the collection of sundry debt were reported to Cabinet on 23 May 2013.
+During July, 3,422 summons were issued which are to be heard over two hearing dates in August 2013 for customers who were previously on 100% Council Tax Benefit. - 7.6 Repayment plans offering weekly/fortnightly instalments were offered to those contacting the Council. - 7.7 Issues regarding the collection of sundry debt were reported to Cabinet on 23 May 2013.
 The use of reserves had been earmarked to fund any increased need for debt write offs or increase to the bad debt provision.
-A significant amount of income has been received to reduce the level of debt and therefore the call on reserves which has been used to fund the redundancy reserve/provision. - 7.8 The delivery of permanent savings on staffing budgets requires initial costs to be incurred for redundancy costs and where applicable pension.
-Provision of £5.5 million has been made for these costs.
-The latest estimate for these costs is just in excess of £5million but is still subject to change.
-Payments of £3.7 million have so far been incurred for these costs.
+A significant amount of income has been received to reduce the level of debt and therefore the call on reserves.
+There is a need to fund the costs of severance and associated increased pension costs in the year of up to £5.5 million.
+It is proposed that any unused reserves will be used for this purpose. - 7.8 The delivery of permanent savings on staffing budgets requires initial costs to be incurred for redundancy costs and where applicable pension.
+Provision of £5.5 million has been made for these costs and this remains the latest estimate for the implementation of the 2013/14 savings.
+Commitments of £5 million have so far been identified.
 The remaining costs will be incurred as staff leave the authority during 2013/14.

-7.9 Business Rates income collection was 27.83% during June.
-This is slightly less than the 30.73% collected at the equivalent period in 2012/13.
-Comparisons can fluctuate as some payments received early last year in respect of Health Authority payments amongst others are awaited this year.
+7.9 Business Rates income collection was 50.5% during August.
+This is slightly higher than the 49.7%% collected at the equivalent period in 2012/13.
+Comparisons will fluctuate as some payments received early last year in respect of Health Authority payments amongst others were paid in August.
+The taxbase has resulted in an extra £1 million to be collected in the first 5 months of this financial year.
 The timing of refunds may also affect the comparison.
 Recovery procedures have been tightened with debt being pursued earlier and the position is being closely monitored.